Our Services

 We help handlers facing access issues or discrimination that may have arisen as a result of their Assistance Dog in areas such as:

-Our advocacy service operates on a ‘Pay What You Can Afford’ basis, ensuring it is accessible to all who need it.
+Our advocacy service will always operate on a ‘Pay What You Can Afford’ basis, ensuring it is accessible to all who need it.